alyonavyshnevska/intelligent_data_analysis/Lab08_Model_Evaluation/Evaluation.md

 **Answer to Q1:**
 All of the measures are better for classifying 'other' in comparison to 'iris versicolor'.
 3/4 of the test data is indeed 'other', so it's more likely that a piece of test data will indeed be with the label 'other'.

+*Precision*: TP/TP+FP
+How accurate is the classifier when it classifies smth positive?
+TP/TP+FP

+*Recall*:
+How many of the positive instances does classifier detect?
+TP/TP+FN

+Unbalanced dataset: accuracy is not a good measure.
+If a label occurs more often in a data.
+Even if the model just guesses, it will more likely be correct.

+We use ROC in case of the unbalanced dataset.

+Classifying a random positive example more positively than a negative one.

 #### Exercise 1.2 (ROC curve)